 Choose whether your staircase has tread or not.

-Select whether your stair has a headroom restriction or not.
+Select whether your stair has headroom restriction or not.

 Select an option between ‘Standard stringer mount’ and ‘Flush stringer mount.’